tim-one/tim-one.github.io/psf/ban_qa.md

 ---
 Brief replies to questions from a variety of sources, most recent first.

+**2024-11-01 Fri 10:00p CDT**

+**Q:** What do you think of [Glyph's blog](https://blog.glyph.im/2024/08/on-the-defense-of-heroes.html)?

+**A:** Glyph is a smart fellow, and a good writer, but I don't see any relevance to my case in what Glpph thinks Chris should or shouldn't write about.

+As I related before, I valued Chris's blog mostly for his love letters to Python's early days.
+They were charming and brought back many good memories.
+And Chris *did* analyze evidence, as best he could, given the entirely evidence-free [list of raw assertions](crimes) in the ban announcement.
+In several cases, it's completely unclear which posts they _might_ be implicitly referring to, and no clarifications of any kind were ever made.
+As far as any sane notion of "justice" goes, it was a total farce.

+So I'm glad Chris took it on.
+I'm so used to absorbing abuse from early Usenet and python-dev that I may have never bothered.
+It was when I reviewed Chris's post that it first occurred to me that "hey - this really is grossly unjust!" with emotional force.
+It woke me up.
+I owe Chris for that.

+Glyph should recognize that remote psychoanalysis of Chris's putative character flaws has nothing to do with the evidence in this case either.
+So, no, I don't think he added anything of primary value here - just more distraction.
+If you think I can't defend myself, [start with this](silly).
+There's plenty more where that came from, but I wasted enough time on such garbage already.

 **2024-10-29 Tue 12:15a CDT**

 **Q:** You're obviously reading posts on Discourse.
 But it says your account is suspended.
 Did you create another account?
 Are you posting under another name?